Janteby1/mini_twitter/README.md

 *Bonus*

+* added edit and delete tweets with user constraints

+* added like and dislike buttons

 * As a user, I can tag my posts with keywords in the form of hashtags. (ie: #fashion, #belieber)

-* As a user, I can search for hashtags and get a list of posts with those hashtags sorted by created date starting with the most recently created.
+* As a user, I can search for hashtags and get a list of posts with those hashtags sorted by created date starting with the most recently created. - DIDNT ADD